automate-website/waml/sources/README.md

 #### Click Examples

-In the following short-notation example click happens on an anchor element selected by CSS.
+In the following short notation example click happens on an anchor element selected by CSS.

 {{ includeScenario('./sources/examples/scenario/click-scenario-1.yaml') }}

 The ```text``` criteria may be used to verify the wording of the target.

 {{ includeScenario('./sources/examples/scenario/click-scenario-2.yaml') }}

 ### Select
 #### Select Step Schema